vijsak27/SeniorSeminar-Vij/README.md

 I will continue to sort through my code and identify where this error is arising from.
 The code currently is able to create a schedule, assign the students correctly (with the exception of student 68) and print out the rosters of each session.
 I also updated my session objects to make a function called getNumStudents() and a separte method called getStudents() which return the student objects rather than the number of student in a session to allow for more informational printing of session rosters and more student accessbility from the session object.

+Journal Entry 7 (4/1):
+Today, I added in a customScheulde() method that allows a user to implement a custom schedule rather than the algorithm directl computing the optimized schedule.
+Using the schedule offered on the board in class the number of error found was 102.
+I was also able to reduce the number of errors that arose during the optimization of the scheudle since I identified an error in the calcuation of the total conflicts.
+I was overcounting the number of conflicts because 5 students at the end of the list did not provide any choices.
+After I removed the error in the conflict calculcation, the number of conflicts identified fell to 114 and the average number of conflicts was about 1.5 per student.
+I am still encountering an error with student 68 in particular.
+The student is assigned twice in one session and only has assignments in 4/5 of the slots.
+I will continue to debug to correct this error and continue optimizatino across the different slots in order to reduce the conflicts further.